Mind and Body and Your Immune System

 This means our choices can affect our health and our health can affect our choices.
 Not to mention how situations outside of our control, both environmentally and biologically, affect us too.

-This complicated web continues to be explored by scientists, and is reshaping how we think about our health from a clinical perspective.
+This complicated web continues to be explored by scientists, and is reshaping how we think about our health.
 No longer is it enough to consider only physical conditions when dealing with health problems.
 We must also consider how our emotional health is playing a role too.

 What does this all mean for our everyday health and wellness?
 To honor the mind-body connection, we should be prioritizing our mental and emotional health the way we prioritize our physical health.